pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/20_Static_Page_Generator.md

 Once, the static page generator is enabled, the document icon changes to grey icon(as below) and last generated information is displayed on document detail view.
 ![Static Page Detail](../img/static_page2.png)

-In addition, if you are using default local storage for static pages, then make sure your project `.htaccess` has this below section, which is responsible for looking up static page before passing to templating engine.
+In addition, if you are using default local storage for static pages, then make sure your project `.htaccess` has this below section (after the `# Thumbnails` section), which is responsible for looking up static page before passing to templating engine.
 ```
 # static pages
 RewriteCond %{REQUEST_METHOD} ^(GET|HEAD)